nemo0622/pokeemerald-expansion/Seaglass README.md

 - User Interface:
     - Party menu Pokémon icons by EeVeeEe1999 on DeviantArt (Gen 3 icons) and Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)
     - New battle backgrounds by Princess-Phoenix and Carchagui on DeviantArt
+    - Option to disable battle backgrounds by Mudskip (thank you!)